When you take metformin can be almost as important as whether you take metformin at all.

 Be wary of taking metformin on an empty stomach

-Taking all of your medications first thing in the morning may be the easiest way to remember to take them daily, but if you take metformin on an empty stomach (or only with coffee), it may cause nausea that can last all day.
+Taking all of your medications first thing in the morning may be the easiest way to remember to take them daily.
+However, if you take metformin on an empty stomach (or only with coffee), it may cause nausea that can persist throughout the day.

 However, if you’re fasting for blood work, a procedure, or doing intermittent fasting (IF), metformin is safe to take on an empty stomach.